nsip/SIFBootCamp-Java/README.md

 # SIFBootCamp-Java

-Bootcamp Setup and Resources for Java
+SIF (AU) 3.x Bootcamp Setup and Resources for Java

 ## Prerequisites and requirements